Discrete Diffusion in Large Language and Multimodal Models: A Survey: Representative Models

 \subsubsection{FUDOKI}

 FUDOKI~\cite{wang2025fudoki} is a unified multimodal model built on discrete flow matching~\cite{shaul2024flow}.
 It uses a metric-induced probability path with kinetic-optimal velocities~\cite{shaul2024flow}, which significantly improves over simple masking by enabling continuous self-correction during generation.
 For efficiency, FUDOKI is initialized from a pretrained AR-based multimodal LLM (Janus-1.5B~\cite{wu2025janus}) and then transferred to the discrete flow matching framework.
-Architecturally, FUDOKI firstly replaces the standard causal mask with a full attention mask so that every token can attend to all others and thus improving global context modeling.
-Also, it shifts the output logits by one position (same as AR models) to retain the next-token prediction capability.
-In addition, unlike continuous diffusion models, FUDOKI does not use extra time-embedding layers; instead the model implicitly infers the corruption timestep from the input sequence.
 For input modalities, text is tokenized normally, while images are handled by separate pipelines: a semantic encoder (SigLIP~\cite{zhai2023sigmoid}) extracts features for image understanding, and a pixel encoder/decoder \cite{sun2024autoregressive} converts images to/from discrete image tokens for generation.
 At the output stage, FUDOKI has two output heads---one predicting text tokens and one predicting image tokens---and selects the appropriate head depending on the target modality during inference.